ibm-cloud-docs/Cloudant/query/using_views.md

 you might reduce the delays by creating the view definition in the design document in your database before you insert or update documents.
-Creating the view definition in the design document causes incremental updates to the index when the documents or inserted.
+Creating the view definition in the design document causes incremental updates to the index when the documents are inserted.

 If speed of response is more important than having up-to-date data, an alternative is to allow users to access an old version of the view index.
 To allow access to an old version of the view index, use the `update` query string parameter when you make a view query.